Schwarz-Official/Schwarz/README.md

 Are you a developer?
 Dive into our [Contributing Guidelines](CONTRIBUTING.md) to learn how your coding expertise can enhance Schwarz's features and functionalities.

 ### **Design Contributions**
-Calling all designers!
-Your creativity can enhance our user experience.
-Explore our Figma design file (link in the Figma channel) and share your insights and designs to elevate Schwarz's aesthetics.
+Attention, designers!
+Your creativity has the potential to greatly improve our user experience.
+Please take the time to delve into our Figma design file (accessible through the Figma channel) and kindly share your valuable insights and designs to enhance Schwarz's aesthetics.

 ## Upholding Our Community Values